Flag

 Bribery & Corruption

-Guinea ranks 141 out of 180 countries in Transparency International's 2023 Corruption Perception Index, with corruption remaining a significant issue as indicated by the World Bank's governance indicators.
-Despite the existence of anti-corruption laws and the establishment of the National Agency to Fight Corruption (ANLC), enforcement is weak, and bribery is prevalent in both public and private sectors.
-Recent efforts, including the creation of the Court to Repress Economic and Financial Crimes, aim to address corruption, but challenges such as underfunding and lack of resources hinder progress.
+Guinea faces significant corruption challenges, ranking 141 out of 180 countries in Transparency International's 2023 Corruption Perception Index.
+Despite the existence of anti-corruption laws and the establishment of the National Agency to Fight Corruption (ANLC), enforcement remains weak, with many citizens reporting experiences of bribery in various sectors.
+Recent efforts, including the creation of the Court to Repress Economic and Financial Crimes, aim to address corruption, but convictions have been limited, highlighting the ongoing struggle against corrupt practices in the country.

 Economy